predictionmachines/InteractiveDataDisplay/docs/markers.md

 determining the position on the vertical axis.
 Also data series can be bound to marker size and color, and other appearance settings.

+Markers plot has default collection of supported shapes such as box, circle, cross, triangle etc, but still it allows creating new shapes.

+See a [sample](http://predictionmachines.github.io/InteractiveDataDisplay/sample-bubbles.html) of the marker plot.

 ## API

 ### HTML